linode/docs/docs/quick-answers/linux/wordpress-with-docker-compose.md

 ## What Are Docker and Docker Compose?

 *Docker* is a system that provides pre-configured, self-contained packages for applications you want to run, like WordPress.
 When deployed, these packages are referred to as *containers*.
-Docker also allows you to create your own containers that includes any custom software you'd like.
+Docker also allows you to create your own containers that include any custom software you'd like.

 *Docker Compose* is a complementary system which helps you link together individual Docker containers so that they can work together.
-This guide will walk through the deployment of a WordPress container and a MySQL container that WordPress will use to store its data.
+This guide will walk through the deployment of a WordPress container and another MySQL container that WordPress will use to store its data.
 Docker Compose will facilitate the networking between them.

-## Why Use Docker to Run WordPress?

 Containers for WordPress and MySQL are available from [Docker Hub](https://hub.docker.com/) in the form of *images*.
 A Docker image is a static snapshot of a container, and they are used to create new container instances.
 Docker Hub is an official repository where individuals and organizations can upload Docker images for public consumption.

+## Why Use Docker to Run WordPress?

-The WordPress and MySQL images have been uploaded to Docker Hub by their respective organizations, and using them offers the following benefits:
+The WordPress and MySQL images were uploaded to Docker Hub by their respective organizations, and using them offers the following benefits:

-- The configuration of the software has been done for you, which means that you don't need to follow a step-by-step process for each application to install it on your system.
+- The configuration of the software has been done for you, which means that you don't need to follow a step-by-step process for each application in order to install it on your system.
 - Updating your software is as simple as downloading the latest images from Docker Hub.
 - Images and containers are self-contained, which means that they are easy to clean up if you decide to remove them.